funkman1/nexusACR/README.md

 &nbsp;&nbsp;&nbsp;6.5) To push our image to our ACR repo we first need to tag our hello-world image, run the command, ```docker tag hello-world acrloginserver /hello-world:v1```

-&nbsp;&nbsp;&nbsp;6.6) Now we are ready to push our image to ACR by running the command, ```docker push loginserver/hello-world:v1```
+&nbsp;&nbsp;&nbsp;6.6) Now we are ready to push our image to ACR by running the command, ```docker push acrloginserver/hello-world:v1```

 &nbsp;&nbsp;&nbsp;6.7) To confirm that the image has pushed correctly, run the command, ```az acr repository list --name registryname --output table``` , it should display the following

+**Note: acrloginserver and registry name are different, you can find these by going to your ACR in the azure portal, going to settings then access keys.**

 ### Pull image using Nexus

-&nbsp;&nbsp;&nbsp;6.8) One last important step to configure before we try to pull from ACR, use the command **sudo vi /etc/docker/daemon.json**  and add the following text: **Note: only required if you dont have SSL configured for your nexus servers**
+&nbsp;&nbsp;&nbsp;6.8) One last important step to configure before we try to pull from ACR, use the command ```sudo vi /etc/docker/daemon.json```  and add the following text: **Note: only required if you dont have SSL configured for your nexus servers**

         {
             "insecure-registries": [